COVID-19 vaccines are in widespread use. Now we need to be even more vigilant to keep the coronavirus suppressed using what we have.

 Even ‘spreading’ brings a new perspective.

 The usual view is that we are talking about coronavirus spreading between people.
-Masks, hand hygiene, social distancing and lockdowns all play an important part.
+Masks, hand hygiene, social distancing, lockdowns and vaccines all play an important part.
 The aim is to reduce the R value, the number of people any one infected person infects.
 Reducing the R value reduces spreading between people.

 The other perspective for ‘spreading’ is between cells in the lungs of an infected person.
 Reducing that reduces the number of virus particles available to spread between people.